mozey/httprouter-util/README.md

 ## Examples

+Make requests from the cli with [curlie](https://github.com/rs/curlie)

+### Authentication

-Token is required by default
+Token is required by default [http://localhost:8118/token/is/required/by/default](http://localhost:8118/token/is/required/by/default)
-[http://localhost:8118/token/is/required/by/default](http://localhost:8118/token/is/required/by/default)

 Some routes may [skip the token check](https://github.com/mozey/httprouter-example/blob/connect-go/middleware.go#L119)